AlloyCI/alloy_ci/doc/variables/README.md

 ## Debug tracing

-> Introduced in Runner 1.7.
 >
 > **WARNING:** Enabling debug tracing can have severe security implications.
 The output **will** contain the content of all your secret variables and any other secrets!
-The output **will** be uploaded to the Alloy server and made visible in job traces!
+The output **will** be uploaded to the AlloyCI server and made visible in job traces!

 By default, the Runner hides most of the details of what it is doing when